 As for the atheism, throughout the novel, Brittain addresses those she has lost as if they still exist somewhere but seems to think this in no way contradicts an atheist view of there being no afterlife.
 Curious.

-While this is an important book, and will remain so for years to come, although it won’t get any easier to read.
+While this is an important book, and will remain so for years to come, it won’t get any easier to read.